bezmoradi/tutorials/go/function.md

 # Go > Functions

-Most probably the simplest form of function in Go is the one which doesn't accept any input param and also doesn't return anything:
+Most probably the simplest form of a function in Go is the one which doesn't accept any input params and also doesn't return anything:

 ```go
 package main